schou008/04_express_33798394/README.md

 Install Node.js if you have not, you can do this from nodejs.org.
 If you have already installed Node.js you can skip this step

 3. Install the Express Framework
-Install the express framwork, you can do this by typing in the command below: npm install express
+Install the express framework, you can do this by typing in the command below: npm install express

 If you already have the express framework the you can skip this step